 Gabriel I. Rossman

 Gabe is committed to Nutter’s proud history of pro bono service.
-Before coming to Nutter, Gabe worked on several significant pro bono matters, including a challenge to ICE’s practice of conducting civil immigration arrests in and around courthouses in the Commonwealth; an immigration appeal before the Supreme Court of the United States; and the representation of multiple pro bono clients who had been wrongfully convicted of first-degree murder, including in a cert. petition to the Supreme Court of the United States.
+Gabe currently represents three siblings who fled persecution and abuse in their native country in immigration proceedings.
+Before coming to Nutter, Gabe worked on several significant pro bono matters, including a challenge to ICE’s practice of conducting civil immigration arrests in and around courthouses in the Commonwealth; an immigration appeal before the Supreme Court of the United States; and the representation of multiple clients who had been wrongfully convicted of first-degree murder, including in a cert. petition to the Supreme Court of the United States.